isc-projects/bind9/doc/arm/reference.rst

    dropping patterns, the query is retried over TCP.
 Per-server EDNS statistics are only retained in memory for the lifetime of a given server's ADB entry.

+   The ``named`` now sets the DON'T FRAGMENT flag on outgoing UDP packets.
+   According to the measurements done by multiple parties this should not be causing any operational problems as most of the Internet "core" is able to cope with IP message sizes between 1400-1500 bytes, the 1232 size was picked as a conservative minimal number that could be changed by the DNS operator to a estimated path MTU minus the estimated header space.
+In practice, the smallest MTU witnessed in the operational DNS community is 1500 octets, the Ethernet maximum payload size, so a a useful default for maximum DNS/UDP payload size on **reliable** networks would be 1400.

    Any server-specific ``edns-udp-size`` setting has precedence over all the above rules.